xer0x/mongodb-node-tests/README.md

-mongodb-node-regression-benchmarks
+mongodb-node-tests
 ==================================

-Contains benchmarks to ensure no performance regressions across versions of the driver
+Contains tests to ensure MongoDB is running stable in a sharded environment.